itaysk/itaysk.github.io/_posts/2016-12-30-from-lenovo-x1-carbon-to-lenovo-x1-yoga.md

 High DPI is still half baked in Windows.
 This is not really an issue with the laptop, but I am only now experiencing this having upgraded to a high DPI laptop.

 No USB-3.

+Power button located in unfortunate position that made me accidently press it several times.

+When it tablet mode, the heat vent is directed towards the bottom, and I already mentioned this fan likes to work, so if you are lying down and resting the 'tablet' on your body, you will feel the heat coming out of it.

 Fn and Ctrl keys are still switched in my opinion (and every other manufacturer)...
 It's opposite from any other laptop meaning Ctrl is not the left most, bottom most key in the corner of the keyboard so it's not as intuitive to use.